terryc321/advent-of-code-2015/README.md

 lets get the solutions in haskell code first round then figure out if we can improve the solutions , perhaps

+** Guile , Chicken scheme

+both require their own flavour of scheme is it possible to build a common infra-structure like slib whatever happened to slib anyway ?

+**